Roman amphitheatre: Julia Caesarea

 The fourth-largest Roman amphitheatre, the Julia Caesarea, was erected after the time of Julius Caesar.
 It was built in Mauretania between the times of 25 BC and 23 AD by the Roman-appointed ruler Juba II and his son Ptolemy, which is now considered to be modern day Cherchell, Algeria.
 Although it has not endured, its building dimensions are known to have been 168 × 88 meters with an arena dimension of 72.1 × 45.8 meters.

 Italica

 The fifth-largest Roman amphitheatre is found in the province of Sevilla, Spain.
 Its building dimensions are 156.5 × 134 meters and its arena dimensions are 71.
 2 × 46.2 meters.
 Built in the reign of emperor Hadrian, 117–138 AD, the Italica amphitheatre could hold up to 25,000 people and still stands today.

+El Jem (Thysdrus)

+In addition to being one of the largest Roman amphitheatres – 148 x 122 meters, with a capacity of 35,000 spectators – the Amphitheatre of El Jem, in Tunisia, is also one of the best preserved.
+It is a free-standing amphitheatre built entirely out of stone blocks, similar in structure to the Roman Colosseum.
+Most of the supporting structure of the tiered seating is intact, and the podium, arena, and underground passages are almost entirely intact.
+Some of the seating is also still intact and the amphitheatre serves as a venue for concerts and music festivals.